Resources & Latest News

 Icon Law Featured in Asian Legal Business as a Firm to Watch

-Icon Law has been featured in Asian Legal Business' annual list of "Singapore Firms to Watch", which identifies boutique firms that provide "specialised expertise and personal attention to their clients ... spotlighting such firms that have stood out in the crowd and continued to make an impact on the market".
+Under the leadership of Soh Chun Bin and Jeremiah Huang, Icon Law has been featured in Asian Legal Business' annual list of "Singapore Firms to Watch", which identifies boutique firms that provide "specialised expertise and personal attention to their clients ... spotlighting such firms that have stood out in the crowd and continued to make an impact on the market".

 Asian Legal Business, which is owned by Thomson Reuters, the world's leading source of intelligent information for businesses and professionals, writes: